 About

-Alongside her research, Jessica works full-time for Springer Nature as a Lead Data Scientist, where she develops machine learning systems for peer review, research integrity, and editorial decision support.
-She has also worked across a range of industries in data science roles and holds an MSc in Computer Science with a research focus on Machine Learning and NLP.
+Alongside her research, Jessica works full-time as a Lead Data Scientist, developing machine learning systems for language modelling and complex information environments.
+She holds an MSc in Computer Science with a focus on NLP and Machine Learning.

 Research Interests